 Aesthetic Realism Consultant Nancy Huntting

-I grew up near Cincinnati, majored in Literature at Denison University and moved to New York City, where I worked for Newsweek magazine and later had an antique store.
-It was then that I first attended an Aesthetic Realism public seminar.
-I was electrified by the honesty and scholarship of the speakers and what they were saying about art and life.
+I grew up near Cincinnati, majored in English Literature at Denison University, and moved to New York City where I first attended an Aesthetic Realism public seminar.
+I was electrified by the honesty and scholarship of the speakers, and what they were saying about art and life.

 What Aesthetic Realism Is